 Pets are especially prone to dehydration and hyperthermia as they are not designed to efficiently regulate body temperature.
 They cool themselves by conduction, or transfer of heat, by lying on a cool floor.
 Sweat glands in the paws and panting help to carry away body heat and fur helps to provide insulation.
-On hot days, they can become dehydrated quickly and need more than the requisite cup of water per 10 pounds of body weight, or ounce per pound.
+On hot and cold days, they can become dehydrated quickly and need more than the requisite cup of water per 10 pounds of body weight, or ounce per pound.

 Pets can also become dehydrated by losing fluid if they are experiencing gastrointestinal symptoms of vomiting and diarrhea or have a high fever.
 Excessive urination due to kidney disease or diabetes can also deplete the body’s water stores.